The Best Reasons to Buy Mardi Gras Grandstand Tickets

 Does all of that sound fun?
 It can be.
 But if you're looking to enjoy the above without standing on your feet for the greater chunk of an evening, consider reserving a spot in the famous grandstands that are positioned along the route.
 You can do so by purchasing a grandstand spot with New Orleans Parade Tickets.

-Now, to be fair, there is a way of reserving with New Orleans Parade Tickets and still having to stand.
-There are three locations for grandstand participants.
+There are two locations for grandstand participants.
 First, you've got Place St. Charles, which is perfectly perched on St. Charles Avenue near Canal Street.
 Then, there's the Lafayette Hotel grandstand, located on the opposite side of St. Charles Avenue, between Lee Circle and Poydras Street and directly adjacent to Lafayette Square.